Generic name: clomipramine [ kloe-MIP-ra-meen ]

 Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders.
 Short-term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
 Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
 These risks must be balanced with clinical need.
 Families and caregivers should closely observe the patient and stay in close contact with the prescriber.
 This drug is not approved for use in pediatric patients except for those with obsessive compulsive disorder (OCD) .

 Clomipramine is used to treat obsessive compulsive disorder (OCD).
-OCD is a nervous condition where a person has recurring thoughts or ideas, or does repetitive things because they are anxious.
+OCD is a nervous condition wherein a person has recurring thoughts or ideas or does repetitive things because they are anxious.

 Clomipramine is a tricyclic antidepressant (TCA).
 It is thought to work in the brain by increasing the activity of the chemical serotonin.